gomorpheus/morpheus-apidoc/source/includes/_virtual_images.md

 Parameter | Description
 --------- | -----------
 url | Download the file from a remote url.
-This can be used instead of uploading a local file. filename | Specify a filename for destination file.
-The base filename of the uploaded file is the default.
+This can be used instead of uploading a local file. filename | Specify a filename for new file.

 ## Remove Virtual Image File